Skip to main content Skip to footer

 Critical execution milestones include:

-• Prototype/beta completion: the first tangible version of the solution is ready for review.
+• Prototype/beta completion: The first tangible version of the solution is ready for review.

-• Integration testing success: confirmation that different components work together as intended.
+• Integration testing success: Confirmation that different components work together as intended.

-• Quality gate passage: verification that the output meets defined quality standards before release.
+• Quality gate passage: Verification that the output meets defined quality standards before release.

 Delivery and handoff milestones